Frequently asked questions (FAQs)

 Q: How do you activate text banking on your phone?

-A: To activate text banking, log in to Online Banking from a computer and select "Manage Mobile Banking settings".
+A: To activate text banking, log in to Online Banking from a computer, hover over "Additional Services" and select "Text Banking & Alerts."
 An activation code is required.
 Activation is a one-time process that helps ensure your security.
 After you enroll a phone, you will receive an activation text message, you will need to reply to that text message with the activation code that was presented on the enrollment screen.
 We recommend you print your activation code and installation instructions for easy reference during installation.

 Q: Is Text Banking supported on my phone?